korzan-og/quickstart-streaming-agents/LAB1-Walkthrough.md

 By chaining these agents together, we've built a real-time data pipeline that reacts to market changes in seconds, ensures pricing competitiveness, and delivers immediate value to customers—right in their inbox.

+## FOR SUBMISSION
+The submission for the game will be after Lab2.

 ## Navigation

 - **← Back to Overview**: [Main README](./README.md)